Criminal Investigations in Lowell

 In particularly serious incidents including homicides, police will conduct an investigation of the scene of the crime in order to present evidence of what happened.
 If you have ever watched a crime procedural, you probably have an idea in your head about what these investigations look like.

 More importantly, during our time with the prosecutor’s office, we took a decidedly hands-on approach to our jobs.
-Rather than simply waiting to see what investigators put together, we worked hand in hand with them to direct the investigation and ensure that things were done the right way.
+Rather than simply waiting to see what Lowell investigators put together, we worked hand in hand with them to direct the criminal investigation and ensure that things were done the right way.
 We have been with detectives on the field, examining and controlling the scene.
 We have rushed up the stairs of target premises with officers as they breached doors into homes to execute search warrants.
 We have observed autopsies taking place, and met with coroners to discuss their findings.

 Only through this hands on experience can an attorney truly understand the crime scene process, and how detectives invariably foul it up.
 Most lawyers lack any comparable experience and, as a result, lack the knowledge base to call these investigations into question.